-- 10.6 We exercise due diligence to prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils or staff. - 10.7 We have a work experience procedures in place.
-We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check. - 10.8 All school visits are fully risk-assessed and no child will be taken off-site without parental permission. - 10.9 For international exchanges, we will liaise with our partner schools abroad to establish a shared understanding of the arrangements in place both before and during the visit.
+- speaker during their time on the premises and would be expected to stop any presentation that felt inappropriate or not following St Paul's procedures. - 10.12 We have a work experience placement policy and procedures in place.
+We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check. - 10.13 All school visits are fully risk-assessed and no child will be taken offsite without parental permission. - 10.14 For international exchanges, we will liaise with our partner schools abroad to establish a shared understanding of the arrangements in place both before and during the visit.
 We will ensure we are satisfied that these are appropriate and sufficient to safeguard effectively every child who will take part in the exchange.
-We may also feel it necessary to contact the relevant foreign embassy of High Commission of the country in question to discuss what checks may be possible in respect of those providing homestay outside the UK. - 10.10 We have a Health & Safety policy
+We may also feel it necessary to contact the relevant foreign embassy of High Commission of the country in question to discuss what checks may be possible in respect of those providing homestay outside the UK. - 10.15 We have a Health & Safety policy e.g. for contacting parents and for reporting to the emergency services, including police and hospitals.
+36 - 10.16 We have read and considered the MCC/One Education Critical Incident guidance, the DfE Emergency planning and response for education, childcare and children's social care settings and School and College Security GOV.UK and we have a Critical Incident policy in place.